pmanlukas/azure-core-concepts-book/README.md

 * [Visual Studio for Mac](https://www.visualstudio.com/de/vs/mac/?rr=https%3A%2F%2Fwww.google.com%2F)
 * [Visual Studio Code](https://code.visualstudio.com/?wt.mc_id=adw-brand&gclid=CjwKCAjwlcXXBRBhEiwApfHGTUBGjPRVKGRQEaYjLvgUIM29n_jXl5ar8Synl7SaIu0YpXI21GfZjxoCAiwQAvD_BwE)

+Visual Studio Community Edition is a fully integrated IDE, that offers support for all major programming languages (e.g. C#, C++, Java, JavaScript, Python).
+Visual Studio also features tooling for Azure, Game Development, Windows and Web Development and also tooling for Containers or Data Science.
+The usage is free and the supported platform is Windows.

+Mac OS users can use Visual Studio for Mac.
+This version of Visual Studio is also for free and has its roots in the mono project and xamarin studio.
+It allows .Net development on the Mac is currently updated to offer the same feature set as the windows version.
+You find more information on VS for Mac [here](https://blogs.msdn.microsoft.com/visualstudio/category/visual-studio-for-mac/).

+For Linux Users and every developer that prefers are more light weight code editor, there is Microsofts open source project Visual Studio Code.
+VS Code is built on the latest web technology and is a cross platform code editor that works with all languages.
+VS Code also offers greate flexiblity and extensibility and features like debugging or version control built in.
+There are extensions for Azure as well as other Azure services.
+You find more information [here](https://www.youtube.com/watch?v=-TtJujbKE00).

 ## Infrastructure as a Service (IaaS)
 TODO: VMs, Storage, VNET, Availability Set, Managed Disks